 When you read this historical, multi-period novel about my life, FRED: Buffalo Building of Dreams, you’ll also find out how intertwined my tenants were over a span of 118 years.
 They were a mosaic of humanity and made this old building sometimes wish I really was human.
 Having lived as long as I have, my history actually takes place in the real-time lives of the immigrants, refugees, internal migrants, and descendants of enslaved Peoples of Africa who called me home.

 I’ve had my share of fear and disappointments too.
 One of my fears is of being destroyed or demolished before evidence of my existence can be documented, but I think almost everyone can relate to being fearful.
 I was a novice about life.
 Each decade provided new insights about how wars, poverty, political upheavals, and famines took a toll on many of my tenants.
 I learned that Freedom was their common goal.
 Their stories were often heartbreaking, but through them I experienced the real meaning of courage and how it never dies.
 I cried with them when I had no tears, smiled on the inside when they were happy.

-I’m excited about being published in 2019 because it will allow me to share these unbelievable stories.
+I’m excited about being published in 2020 (Buffalo Heritage Press) because it will allow me to share these unbelievable stories.
 When you read this book, you too will enter the lives of this mosaic of people and become part of their hopes and dreams.
 Perhaps you’ll also discover the secret their legacies reveal for the current and future generations of Americans.